Surajkumarjha07/SwiftRide-user-service/README.md

 dotenv
 prisma
 nodemon
+ioredis
+kafkajs
+lodash
+tsup (for TypeScript)
+typescript (for TypeScript)
+concurrently (for TypeScript)

 Database ->
 MySQL

 Ensure you have the following tools running in your local machine ->
 Confluent Kafka Docker Image
 Redis Docker Image

 -----------------------------------------------------------------------------------------------------------------------------------------------